SHIONOGI's approach to health and productivity management

 Absenteeism

-** The Utrecht Work Engagement Scale (UWES) is used to assess the state of actively approaching work and obtaining energy.
+** The Utrecht Work Engagement Scale (UWES) :used to assess the state of actively approaching work and obtaining energy.
 It consists of questions related to vigor, dedication, and absorption.

 Health Promotion Measures

-(2) Maintenance and improvement of physical and mental condition
+② Maintenance and improvement of mental and physical health

 Health checkups